AnonymousPlanet/thgtoa/guide.md

 But that's not all, this section is not called "Smartphones" but "Smart devices" because it's not only your smartphone spying on you.
 It's also every other smart device you could have.

 -   Your Smart Watch?
-(Apple Watch, Android Smartwatch, ...).
+(Apple Watch, Android Smartwatch ...).

 -   Your Fitness Devices and Apps?
 (Strava[^71][^72], Fitbit[^73], Garmin, Polar[^74], ...)[^75]

 -   Your Smart Speaker?
-(Amazon Alexa[^76], Google Echo, Apple Homepod, ...).
+(Amazon Alexa[^76], Google Echo, Apple Homepod ...).

 -   Your Smart Transportation?
 (Car?
 Scooter?)